INN-SFU/virtual_aging_brain/README.md

 # The virtual aging brain

-This repository contains the code to perform and implement the Virtual Aging Brain (VAB) as described in [1].
+This repository is a fork of the [The Virtual Aging Brain](https://github.com/ins-amu/virtual_aging_brain), adapted for the TVB Node at CNS 2026.
+It contains the code to perform and implement the Virtual Aging Brain (VAB) as described in [1].

 ## Git-repo